-For refilled HP 950/951 ink cartridge series printer models which display printer/cartridge error messages such as “missing or damaged”, “cartridge problem”, “replace”, “empty”, etc., there is a new printer firmware update available for your printer model which will enable refilled ink cartridges to function normally.
-Click on the HP link below; this will explain and offer a printer firmware download to fix the issue and allow you to continue using refilled ink cartridges: click here:
+For refilled HP 950/951 ink cartridge series printer models which display printer/cartridge error messages such as “cartridge missing or damaged”, “cartridge problem”, “cartridge depleted”, etc., there is a new printer firmware update available for your printer model which will enable refilled ink cartridges to function normally.
+Click on the link below; this will explain the issue & offer a printer firmware download to fix the issue and allow you to continue using refilled ink cartridges: click here

 Why did HP do this?

 See ACTIONABLE INTELLIGENCE Report, Sept.
 15 2017 — Is HP up to Its Same Old Firmware Tricks?

 See ACTIONABLE INTELLIGENCE Report, Oct 13, 2017 — HP Shares Insight into What It Is—and Isn’t—Doing with Dynamic Security in Its Inkjet Printer Firmware

 1) Upon installation of a refilled HP 950, 950XL, 951 & 951XL ink cartridge you will observe various ‘Used’, ‘Counterfeit’ & ‘Non-HP’ alert messages.
 Choose ‘Yes’, ‘Continue’ and/or ‘OK’ to bypass the various nuisance alerts.
 This will enable normal print operations.